ArashPartow/exprtk/readme.txt

 [EXPRTK NOTES]
- (0) Supported types are float, double and long double.
+ (00) Supported types are float, double and long double.

- (1) Standard mathematical operator precedence is applied (BEDMAS).
+ (01) Standard mathematical operator precedence is applied (BEDMAS).

+ (02) Supported user defined types are numeric and string variables
+      and functions.

- (2) All variables and functions are case-insensitive
+ (03) All variable and function names are case-insensitive

+ (04) Variable and function names must begin with a letter
+     (A-Z or a-z), then can be comprised of any combination of letters, digits and underscores. (eg: x, var1 or power_func99)

- (3) Expression lengths are limited only by storage capacity.
+ (05) Expression lengths are limited only by storage capacity.

- (4) Equal/Nequal routines use epsilons of 0.00000000001 and 0.000001
+ (06) Equal/Nequal routines use epsilons of 0.0000000001 and 0.000001
       for double and float types respectively.

- (5) All trigonometric functions assume radian input unless
+ (07) All trigonometric functions assume radian input unless
       stated otherwise.

- (6) Expressions can contain white-space characters such as
+ (08) Expressions may contain white-space characters such as
       space,  tabs, new-lines, control-feed et al.
       ('\n', '\r', '\t', '\b', '\v', '\f')

+ (09) Strings may be constructed from any letters, digits or special
+      characters such as (~!@#$%^&*()[]|=+ ,./?<>;:"`~_), and must be enclosed with single-quotes.
+      eg: 'Frankly, my dear, I don't give a damn!'

- (7) User defined functions can have up to 20 parameters.
+ (10) User defined functions can have up to 20 parameters.

- (8) Polynomial functions can be at most of degree 10.
+ (11) Polynomial functions can be at most of degree 10.

+ (12) Where appropriate constant folding optimisations will be
+      applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')